Pyramid MoA: A Probabilistic Framework for Cost-Optimized Anytime Inference: Methodology

-To formalize the routing decision, we define the Value of Computation (VoC) as the expected utility gain from escalating to the Oracle.
-Let $U_{correct}$ be the utility of a correct answer (e.g., 1) and $C_{esc}$ be the relative cost of invoking the Oracle.
+We formalize the escalation decision as a decision-theoretic problem, generalizing prior formulations to handle the realistic case where the Oracle is imperfect.
+Let $P_{fail}$ be the router's estimated failure probability, $P_{oracle}$ the Oracle's success probability, $U_{correct}$ the utility of a correct answer, and $C_{esc}$ the escalation cost.
+The expected utilities of stopping vs.\ escalating are: